ruthyklein/PracticumProject/README.md

 - Proper data validation and error handling enhance user experience.
 - Deleted employees are logically removed, preserving historical data by changing their status to inactive.

-# Deployment

-Deploy the application
-- Components to a public Git repository, with the server-side deployed to Google Cloud Platform or AWS.
-Set up CI/CD processes

 ## Screenshots